Rwb3n/SF-Boxfresh-app/docs/project/proposals/next-phase-proposal.md

 1. Review and approve this proposal
 2. Develop a detailed sprint plan
 3. Begin implementation with the highest-priority components

+## Documentation Consolidation

+*This document was migrated as part of the Documentation Consolidation Initiative (April 3-11, 2025) from the original `next-phase/Proposal.md` file.*